AJDStudios/Resume/README.txt

  - added tablet size CSS complexity for portfolio page
  - added desktop size CSS complexity for portfolio page
  - CSS design for about page with mobile first mentality
- - still don't understand how to get the menu to show on desktop this way though.
+ - Desktop menu is now fine, but needs more CSS editing

                                                         -- current workflow until 19/08/22 --
                     --Portfolio page --
             - CSS for mobile [x]
             - CSS for tablet [x]
-            - menu shows on tablet (maybe burger is fine) []
+            - menu shows on tablet (maybe burger is fine) [x]
             - CSS for desktop [x]
-            - menu shows on desktop (definitely no burger) [] --About page --
+            - menu shows on desktop (definitely no burger) [x] --About page --
             - CSS for mobile [x]
             - CSS for tablet [x]